mmtk/mmtk-core/docs/team/code_review.md

 Comments should be resolved between reviewers and contributors.

+### Timely Reviews

+Turnaround time matters as much as thoroughness.
+Once requested, reviewers should treat reviewing as a priority, and start working on it at the next available opportunity.

+Where possible, reviewers should leave all the feedback they have in one pass, rather than trickling comments across multiple rounds.
+This reduces the number of round trips needed and shortens the overall review cycle.
+Contributors should likewise try to address review comments promptly, so the PR keeps moving.

 ### Disagreements

 If a reviewer and a contributor cannot reach an agreement on a comment, either side should bring in a third team